Best Time To Aerate and Overseed Your Lawn

 The Best Time To Aerate Your Lawn

-For the best results when overseeding, you need to aerate before planting.
+For the best results when overseeding, our lawn aeration service advises you aerate before planting.
 The purpose of aeration is to break up the soil and allow it to breathe.
 That way new grass roots can penetrate deeper into the soil and have access to more nutrients.
 When should you aerate cool-season grasses and warm-season grasses?

 The trick is to aerate right before overseeding.
-The best time to aerate lawn in Midwest locations is usually around August or September.
+The best time to have lawn care services aerate your lawn in Midwest locations is usually around August or September.
 In warmer states, aerate in late spring or early summer.

 The Best Time To Overseed Grass